solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 ### StakeInstruction::DelegateStake

 The Stake account is moved from Ininitialized to StakeState::Stake form.
 This is how stakers choose their initial delegate validator node and activate their stake account lamports.
-If the stake account is already StakeState::Stake \(i.e. already activated\), the stake is re-delegated The transaction must be signed by the stake's `authorized_staker`.
+The transaction must be signed by the stake's `authorized_staker`.
+If the stake account is already StakeState::Stake \(i.e. already activated\), the stake is re-delegated.
+Stakes may be re-delegated at any time, and updated stakes are reflected immediately, but only one re-delegation is permitted per epoch.

 * `account[0]` - RW - The StakeState::Stake instance.  `StakeState::Stake::credits_observed` is initialized to `VoteState::credits`,  `StakeState::Stake::voter_pubkey` is initialized to `account[1]`.
 If this is the initial delegation of stake, `StakeState::Stake::stake` is initialized to the account's balance in lamports,  `StakeState::Stake::activated` is initialized to the current Bank epoch, and  `StakeState::Stake::deactivated` is initialized to std::u64::MAX
 * `account[1]` - R - The VoteState instance.